 - The oral contraceptive pill may be a factor in some cases.

+There are a number of risk factors for perioral dermatitis.
 Almost all cases occur in young women, most commonly between the ages of 15 and 45 years.
 It is thought to affect up to 1 in 100 women at some point in their lives.
-Perioral dermatitis is uncommon in men and children.
+Perioral dermatitis is uncommon in men and children (although lip-licking dermatitis is much more common in children).
 However, as the number of men using facial skin products increases, the number of men with perioral dermatitis is increasing.

-There is a well-known link between using a topical steroid (steroid creams, gels, ointments, etc) and developing perioral dermatitis.
+There is a well-known link between using a topical steroid (steroid creams, gels, ointments, etc) on the face and developing perioral dermatitis.
 Many cases develop soon after using a topical steroid on the face for another condition, such as mild eczema.
-Without realising you are doing so, you may even rub some steroid on your face if you are treating another part of your body with a topical steroid.
-For example, you may scratch the treated area of your skin (say, your elbow) and then, without realising you are doing so, rub the finger used for scratching on to your face.

-Topical steroids can also clear a mild patch of perioral dermatitis temporarily.
-Some people will have tried a steroid cream, which can be bought at pharmacies, to treat what they think is mild eczema.
+Topical steroids can temporarily clear a mild patch of perioral dermatitis Some people will have tried a steroid cream, which can be bought at pharmacies, to treat what they think is mild eczema.
 However, as soon as the rash clears and the steroid is stopped, the rash reappears, only even worse.
-This can become a vicious circle as they may then put more steroid cream on to clear the new rash, which may clear again.
-They may stop the steroid again, only for the rash to come back yet again and even worse, etc.
+This can become a vicious cycle where more steroid cream is used to try to clear the new rash, which may clear again and then recur so the cream is started again.
+The rash tends to get worse each time.

 How is perioral dermatitis diagnosed?

-Perioral dermatitis is usually diagnosed from its appearance.
-There is not much else that looks like it, but there are a few other conditions it can be mistaken for:
+To diagnose perioral dermatitis, a doctor will usually just look at its appearance.
+There is not much else that looks like it but there are a few other conditions it can be mistaken for:

-Without treatment, the condition may last for months or years.
+Without perioral dermatitis treatment, the condition may last for months or years.
 The following treatments can usually help to clear the rash.
 However, it may take some time for the treatment to work.

 Stop using anything on your face

-Even when the rash has gone, it is best not to use any cosmetics or creams on the affected area, as the rash may reappear.
-And use only a bland liquid face cleaner to wash your face, rather than bar soap.
+Even when the rash has gone, it is better to try to avoid cosmetics or creams on the affected area as the rash can reappear.
+Using mild skincare products such as a fragrance free cleanser to wash the face, rather than soap, is also advised.

-Other treatments are sometimes used for perioral dermatitis.
-These include pimecrolimus cream.
+Other perioral dermatitis treatment is sometimes used.
+This includes pimecrolimus cream.
 This cream works to reduce skin inflammation.
 It seems to be particularly effective in perioral dermatitis that has been caused by using topical steroids.

 When should you see a doctor?